 The management of risk is an important aspect of Dexus's activities, and the Group has a segregated risk function reporting to the General Counsel on a day-to-day basis, as well as a Group Risk Committee comprised of senior executives that supports the Board Risk Committee.

-The Head of Risk & Compliance has direct access to the Chief Executive Officer and Non-Executive Directors.
+The Head of Risk & Compliance has overall operational responsibility for risk management and is provided direct access to the Chief Executive Officer and Non-Executive Directors.

 Risks to Dexus arise from both internal and external factors and include: